lowepowerlab/protocols/gibson_assembly.md

     * Anneal temp depends on buffer composition as well as primer composition.
     I always like the Kapa HiFi advice: Start with 60C as an anneal (or a gradient temp anneal) and increase/ decrease anneal temp depending on results.

-* Run reaction on Agarose gel to confirm amplification
+* Run reaction on Agarose gel to confirm amplification.
   * Gel: Usually 0.8% agarose in TAE, but higher/lower agarose concentrations can be used to get optimal resolution of small/large fragments).
-  * Mix 2 ul reaction + 3 ul water + 1 ul 6x DNA loading dye
+  * Mix 2 ul reaction + 3 ul water + 1 ul 6x DNA loading dye.
   * Run next to 1 Kb+ or appropriate DNA ladder.
   * Image on XXX